YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 The example ``application.json`` below configures Mojito to load the YUI modules ``cache-base`` and ``io-base`` as well as the default modules.
-Remember though, when you load additional modules, you are increasing the size of the seed file and are at risk at causing latency issues.
+Remember though, when you load additional modules, you are increasing the size of the seed file and may negatively impact performance.

 .. code-block:: javascript